tejavvo/twixt-cli/README.md

 The screen and colours are refreshed and reprinted using ANSI charector codes, the size of the board depends on the `SIZE` macro defined in `include/ui.h`

 To run, simply run `make` and `./twixt`.
-It is compiled with `gcc` however to change the compiler change the CC flag in the makefile (and their repective flags), or just compile on you're own
+It is compiled with `gcc` however to change the compiler change the CC flag in the makefile (and their repective flags), or just compile on your own

 On Linux: